Effective Sales Presentations: 11 Tips to Win Deals + Templates

 Or are you?

 Ready for the big day?
-Here are 6 more tips you can use to give a truly effective sales presentation:
+Here are six more tips you can use while actively presenting to your prospect, to give a truly effective sales presentation.

-But your prospect didn’t come to this meeting hoping to see the Philharmonic Orchestra play Beethoven’s Symphony No. 5.
-So don’t play this like another day at the opera.
+But your prospect didn’t come to this meeting hoping to hear the Philharmonic Orchestra play Beethoven’s Symphony No. 5.
+So, don’t play this pitch deck like another day at the theater.

 Instead, open with your big selling points.
 Dazzle your prospects from the get-go, and you’ll have them hooked to the end.

-To gain an understanding of your prospect and to keep them engaged with your presentation, questions are essential.
+To understand your prospect and to keep them engaged with your presentation, questions are essential.

 True.
 But, how do you know if your prospect is paying attention?
-How can you highlight the right moments in your presentation without know what interests them?
+How can you highlight the relevant points in your presentation if you don’t know what interests them?

-To engage your prospect and draw their attention to key parts of your presentation, ask questions like:
+To engage your prospect and draw them into your presentation, ask questions like:

 - Can you walk me through how your team handles [problem]?